- Business & Development

 The Forest Preserve District of Kane County owns and maintains this side.
 Today they had a team of staff on-site clearing brush along the creek from Braeburn Park to the main marsh area behind residents.
 A continued presence of County workers or their consultants is expected throughout the growing season to keep brush and the cattails at bay while working to keep the waterway clear.

-November 17, 2015 Prescribed burn for the west side is scheduled for November/December 2015.
+Prescribed burn for the west side is scheduled for November/December 2015.
 The earliest anticipated burn date would be November 23rd, weather pending.
 Once the contractor narrows down a date the City will place notification signs on Randall Road near the project vicinity.

-Project Purpose The City of Batavia is now in the 5-year maintenance and monitoring period of this project.
-The project was completed in the fall of 2010 for the west side (City of Batavia owned and maintained) and 2011 for the east side (Forest Preserve District of Kane County owned and manintained).
+The City of Batavia is now in the 5-year maintenance and monitoring period of this project.
+The project was completed in the fall of 2010 for the west side (the City of Batavia owned and maintained) and 2011 for the east side (Forest Preserve District of Kane County owned and maintained).
 The monitoring is required by the U.S. Army Corps of Engineers to make sure the area is fully restored after the improvements.

-Contact Information If you have any questions about the project please email Andrea Podraza or call
+If you have any questions about the project please email Chris Bong or call 630-454-2752.